luke-h1/storify/README.md

 **Question** Why use GraphQL & not REST?

 **Answer:** While I could've chosen to write this API purely in a RESTful manner, this would've extended the amount of time spent on this project significantly.
 This project uses GraphQL codegen which significatlly cut down the amount of development & testing resource it would've taken to manually write hooks & manage state.
-In addition to this, I wanted to encounter n+1 problems with a real GraphQL API and learn how to fix this.

 # :bug: Issues